nicholasio/wp-central-posts-network/README.md

 #### Advanced Use ####
 #####Post Types #####
 You can specify which post_types the plugin should return when a particular site is chosen in the selector posts.
+In the example above whe are telling that the plugin must return only posts of banner post_type for site with id = 2.
+All the others sites by default will retrieve only posts of the `post` post_type.
 Eg:
 ```php
 'old-news' => array(